 How did you choose a trusted provider?

-“If you spend your weekends with a group of people, you get to k“Our old vendor made this seem like such a heavy lift.
+“Our old vendor made this seem like such a heavy lift.
 I had asked for a spreadsheet to follow or some guidelines to prep for the project.
 I relied on them to help me push this piece along and keep the project moving since this is their business, and they know how this works better than me.now them pretty well.
 I am part of a cornhole league and spend many evenings and weekends around the same group of people in local games and traveling to tournaments.

 The cross-section of people in cornhole leagues is amazing.
 If you need something done or advice, put it out to your cornhole group because there is someone there that does it.
 I have leaned on my cornhole network for all kinds of personal needs, from tree removal to a new patio and fire-pit and pitch pads to a financial advisor.
 I trust this group, and they have never let me down.